disclaimer

 • In-person request for paper copies at the court where the divorce was finalized.

-• Mail-in requests addressed to the Office of the Clerk of the Court or the court’s records management office.
+• Mail-in requests are addressed to the Office of the Clerk of the Court or the court's records management office.

 To determine the exact location and contact address of any court in the state, use the court locator tool available on the Michigan Judiciary official website.

 Citizens may also order copies of divorce records on the Michigan Department of Health and Human Services (MDHHS)website.
 Available records date back to 1897, and payments are made using a credit card.
-The application form may also be printed, completed, and sent to the Vital Records office located at
+The application form may also be printed, completed, and sent to the Vital Records office located at:

 333 S Grand Avenue, 1st Floor,